Mascot2

 Babe Ruth Cut Signature Autographs

-Top 10 Babe Ruth Cards of All-Time 16Making purchases through affiliate links can earn the site a commission
+Top 10 Babe Ruth Cards of All-Time 15Making purchases through affiliate links can earn the site a commission

 Trey is a lifelong sports fanatic.
-He is a huge fan of the NBA and NFL, as well as soccer, college basketball and college football.
-As a kid, he collected football and basketball cards.
-In more recent years, he started collecting basketball cards again on a whim and has since expanded to other sports and entertainment options.
+He collected football and basketball cards as a kid and has since expanded to other sports and entertainment options.

 User Comments